-Nodular lymphocyte-predominant Hodgkin lymphoma.
-About 5% of people with Hodgkin lymphoma have nodular lymphocyte-predominant Hodgkin lymphoma, which is often found in the lymph nodes in the neck, groin, or armpit.
-It is most common in younger patients.
-People with this type of Hodgkin lymphoma not only have Reed-Sternberg-like cells, but a marker called “CD20” on the surface of the lymphoma cells as well.
+Nodular lymphocyte-predominant Hodgkin lymphoma is more similar at the protein and genetic level to B-cell non-Hodgkin lymphoma .
+People with this type of Hodgkin lymphoma not only have Reed-Sternberg-like cells, but a marker called CD20 on the surface of the lymphoma cells as well.
 CD20 is a protein that is usually found in people diagnosed with B-cell non-Hodgkin lymphoma.

-Nodular lymphocyte-predominant Hodgkin lymphoma is often treated differently than cHL.
-Some people with nodular lymphocyte-predominant Hodgkin lymphoma tend to have a very good prognosis, which means a very good chance of the treatment’s success and the patient’s recovery.
-However, a small number of patients with nodular lymphocyte-predominant Hodgkin lymphoma may develop a more aggressive type of non-Hodgkin lymphoma called diffuse large B-cell lymphoma through a process called “transformation.”
+People with nodular lymphocyte-predominant Hodgkin lymphoma tend to have a very good prognosis.
+This means the treatment has a very good chance of being successful and helps the patient recover.
+However, a small number of patients with nodular lymphocyte-predominant Hodgkin lymphoma may develop a more aggressive type of non-Hodgkin lymphoma called diffuse large B-cell lymphoma through a process called transformation.

 Looking for More of an Overview?

 If you would like additional introductory information, explore the following items.
-Please note these links take you to other sections on Cancer.Net:
+Please note these links will take you to other sections on Cancer.Net:

-- Cancer.Net Patient Education Video : View a short video led by an ASCO expert in lymphoma that provides basic information and areas of research.
+Cancer.Net Patient Education Video : View a short video led by an ASCO expert in lymphoma that provides basic information and areas of research.

 The next section in this guide is Statistics , and it helps explain how many people are diagnosed with Hodgkin lymphoma and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.